A topic from the subject of Quantification in Chemistry.

 Procedure:

-3. Fill a burette with the standard hydrochloric acid solution.
-Record the initial burette reading.
+3. Fill a burette with the standardized hydrochloric acid solution.
+Record the initial burette reading accurately.

-4. Slowly add the standard solution to the unknown solution while swirling.
-Observe the color change of the indicator.
+4. Slowly add the standard solution from the burette to the unknown solution in the flask, swirling the flask constantly to ensure thorough mixing.

 Concentration of unknown (M) = (Volume of standard solution used (L)) * (Concentration of standard solution (M)) / (Volume of unknown solution (L))